nekotletta/reel-registry/README.md

 # reel-registry
-A program that gathers data on how many reels you get sent per day with the help of a shortcut in iOS.
+A program built in replit that gathers data on how many reels you get sent per day with the help of a shortcut in iOS.
 Displays the total number of reels sent along with the number of reels sent by each user separately and displays it on a graph.
+You need two notes in your notes app, and to create a new folder with a document in Word

 Number of total reels sent per day\n